scw007/scw007.github.io/rts.md

 I've been doing a lot of game development in Go, and I'd like to share how I've been implementing an RTS game using [ebiten](https://ebiten.org/).

 ## Networking Overview
 I think its important to start with the networking aspect of any multiplayer game.
-In my experience, it is harder to implement multiplayer in an existing game than to do it initially.
+In my experience, it is easier to implement multiplayer first than to add it to an existing game.

 Here's an overview of how my initial client-server networking model works: